-Replacement or repair will be provided for drum units, feed tires, developer units, rollers, fuses, operation panels, electronic boards, etc.
+Replacement or repair will be provided for drum units, rollers, fuses, operation panels, electronic boards (PCB board), etc.

-In addition, having a copier service agreement will also be beneficial for you as you can avail the service of expert technicians who are well versed in repair.
+Having a copier service agreement will definitely be beneficial for you as you can expect the service from expert technicians who are well-versed in repair.

 Diagnostics & Labor

-Copier service companies often incur labor costs for deploying their technician to the user’s site.
+Copier service companies often incur labour costs for deploying their technician to the user’s site.
 If the repair location is far, it could add up additional travel expenses as well.

 If you plan to pay for maintenance without a service agreement, it could be burdensome if your copier requires extensive repair.